rust-sailfish/sailfish/docs/en/docs/index.md

 There are many libraries for template rendering in Rust.
 Among those libraries, sailfish aims at **rapid development** and **rapid rendering**.
 Sailfish has many features that other libraries might not support.

-- Write a Rust code directly inside templates, supporting many Rust syntax (struct definision, closure, macro invocation, etc.)
+- Write a Rust code directly inside templates, supporting many Rust syntax (struct definition, closure, macro invocation, etc.)
-- Builtin filters
+- Built-in filters
 - Relatively small number of dependencies (<15 crates in total)
 - Extremely fast (See [benchmarks](https://github.com/djc/template-benchmarks-rs))
 - Better error message